-For example, if you ride your Peloton for a total of 30 minutes and spent 10 minutes in the fat burn zone and 20 minutes in either the cardio or peak zone, you earn a total of 50 Active Zone Minutes for that 30-minute workout.
+For example, if you ride your Peloton for a total of 30 minutes and spend 10 minutes in the fat burn zone and 20 minutes in either the cardio or peak zone, you earn a total of 50 Active Zone Minutes for that 30-minute workout.

 That’s almost two times the minutes you actually spent working out!

-So if your life runs low on time to devote to exercise, you can actually maximize your activity by getting more in less time.
+So if your life runs low on time to devote to exercise, you can maximize your activity by getting more in less time.

 What about active zone minutes while swimming?